abhay-lal/DS-Practice/README.md

 # DS-Practice starting my journey in Data Science :) !
 EDA and ML application on Kaggle Datasets for practice.

-Exploritary Data Analysis for Boston dataset. https://www.kaggle.com/c/boston-housing
+Exploratory Data Analysis for Boston dataset. https://www.kaggle.com/c/boston-housing

 Applying Machine Learning Algorithims like Decission Trees,KNN,Random forest on kaggle datsets using the Sklearn Library in python.